pingcap/docs-cn/op-guide/configuration.md

 ##TiDB

-The official TiDB ports are 4000 for client requests and 10080 for status report.
+The default TiDB ports are 4000 for client requests and 10080 for status report.

 ### --store
-+ Storage type
++ Storage engine type
 + Human-readable name for this member.
 + default: "goleveldb"
-+ You can choose from memory, goleveldb, boltdb and tikv.
-The first three are all local storage.
-TiKV is a distributed storage.
++ You can choose from "memory", "goleveldb", "BoltDB" or "TiKV".
+The first three are all local storage engines.
+TiKV is a distributed storage engine.

 ### --path
-+ Path to the data directory for local storage (goleveldb, boltdb, memory).
-DSN to the distributed storage (TiKV).
++ The path to the data directory for local storage engines like goleveldb, BoltDB, or memory or the DSN for the distributed storage engine like TiKV.
+If you use TiKV, specify the path in the following format: $Host:$Port/pd?cluster=$ClusterID.
 + default: "/tmp/tidb"
-+ If use TiKV, the path should be in this format: $Host:$Port/pd?cluster=$ClusterID

 ### -L
-+ Log level
++ The log level
 + default: "debug"
-+ You can choose from debug, info, warn, error, fatal.
++ You can choose from debug, info, warn, error, or fatal.

 ### -P
-+ TiDB server listening port.
++ The listening port for TiDB server.
 + default: "4000"
 + TiDB server will accept MySQL client request from this port.

 ### --status
-+ TiDB server status report port.
++ The status report port for TiDB server
 + default: "10080"
-+ This is used for get server status.
++ This is used to get server status.

 ### --lease
-+ Schema lease time in second.
++ The schema lease time in second.
 + default: "1"
-+ It is schema lease time used in online schema change.
-Its value will affact DDL statement running time.
-It is very dangerous to change it if you don't understand the internal mechanism.
++ This is the schema lease time that is used in online schema changes.
+The value will affect the DDL statement running time.
+You cannot change it unless you understand the internal mechanism.

 ### --socket
-+ The socket file to use for connection.
++ The socket file for connection.
 + default: ""
-+ example: "/tmp/tidb.sock"
++ You can use the "/tmp/tidb.sock" file.

 ### --perfschema
-+ Enable(1) or disable(0) performance schema.
++ Enable(1) or disable(0) the performance schema.
 + default: "0"
-+ If set this to 1, it will affect performance.
++ The value can be (1) or (0).
+(1) is to enable and (0) is to disable.
+If the value is set to be (1), the performance will be affected.

-### TIDB_PPROF environment variable
+### $TIDB_PPROF environment variable
-+ Enable runtime profiling data via HTTP server.
-Address is at client URL + "/debug/pprof/"
++ An environment variable that is used to enable or disable the runtime profiling data via the HTTP server. .
+Address is at client URL + "/debug/pprof/".
 + If set $TIDB_PPROF to 0, TiDB will disable pprof.
 Otherwise TiDB will enable pprof.